circa10a/ava/README.md

 - `catfact` - `ava catfact` gives random fact about cats.
 - `coffee` - `ava coffee` gives you a random brand of coffee from wikipedia to try.
 - `compliment` - `ava compliment @user1234` will tag the receiving users and deliver a random kind compliment.
-- `crypto` - `ava crypto <currencyName>` will return the latest price of the provided cryptocurrency.
-- `dadjoke` - `ava dadjoke` gives random dad joke.
 - `emoji` - `ava emoji something something` gives back the first small image result from a google search.
 - `floridaman` - `ava floridaman` gives you back a random reddit post title from `/r/FloridaMan`.
 - `fuck` - `ava fuck <person/thing>` gives back a personalized "Fuck You" from https://foaas.com.
 - `gcp` - `ava gcp` tells the truth.
 - `help` - `ava help` provides a link for these docs and available commands in the `commands` directory.
 - `hp` - `ava hp` gives you back a random harry potter ⚡ meme.
-- `http` - `ava http get https://mcbroken.com/stats.json` sends http requests and formats json in reply.
 - `insult` - `ava insult @user#1234` will tag the receiving user and insult them with a random phrase.
 - `java` - `ava java` tells the truth about the java programming language.
 - `karen` - `ava karen` - gives you back a random reddit post + img from `/r/FuckYouKaren`.
-- `mcmahon` - `ava mcmahon` - gives you back a random excited Vince Mcmahon gif.
 - `meme` - `ava meme` give random meme from reddit.
 - `mock` - `ava mock <text>` reports back spongebob "mock" formatted text.
 - `recipe` - `ava recipe` - gives you back a random recipe from [seriouseats](https://www.seriouseats.com/).
 Alternatively, you can search with `ava recipe pizza`.
+- `remindme` - `ava remindme <to do something at some time>` Will reply to the message at the mentioned time.
+Requires `AVA_ENABLE_REMINDERS=true`.
+  - `ava remindme I suck tomorrow`
+  - `ava remindme to go do a thing on April 1st 2024`
+  - `ava remindme to go do a thing on April 1st 2024`
 - `takemehome` - `ava takemehome` sings the John Denver classic.
 - `tldr` - `ava tldr https://somenews.site` returns a 2 sentence TLDR for a webpage.
 - `video` - `ava video something something` returns a youtube video based on the search terms provided.